uggla/rust-gopher-friend-cli/articles/article_02.md

 The benefits will be to:
 * reduce the size of main.
 * better separate things.
-* module will improve code re usability.
+* module will improve code reusability.

-First we need to create a gopher.rs file in our src directory.
+First, we need to create a gopher.rs file in our src directory.
 Then we move the error definitions and the get_gopher() function.
 ```rust
 const BASE_URL: &str = "https://github.com/scraly/gophers/raw/main";